 When oral medications fail to provide significant relief from your pain, you may want to consider cortisone shots.
 These injections reduce inflammation and ease pain.
-At AABP Integrative Pain Care, with offices in the Bensonhurst neighborhood in Brooklyn, Midtown East, New York City, and Great Neck and White Plains, New York, the team specializes in interventional pain procedures like cortisone shots.
+At AABP Integrative Pain Care, with offices in the Bensonhurst neighborhood in Brooklyn, and White Plains, New York, the team specializes in interventional pain procedures like cortisone shots.
 To find out how cortisone shots can help you, call the office most convenient to you or schedule an appointment online today.

 Cortisone shots, also known as corticosteroid shots, ease inflammation and pain in the area of the body where your provider injects them.